-- Earlier complex AQIA for other similar projects have consistently demonstrated that there were no significant differences in air quality between Future No-Build (do nothing) and Future Build (Preferred/Considered Alternatives).
-In more general terms, air quality remains the same regardless how traffic is distributed among roads in an area. - Earlier complex Air Quality Assessments for other similar projects have demonstrated that doubling the heavy truck volumes would not significantly impact air quality.
+The proponent should gather existing available information and explain how earlier quantitative AQIA for other similar projects have consistently demonstrated that there were no significant differences in air quality between Future No-Build (do nothing) and Future Build (Preferred/Considered Alternatives).
+In more general terms, air quality remains the same regardless how traffic is distributed among roads in an area.
+If relevant, the proponent could include that earlier quantitative AQIAs for other similar projects have demonstrated that doubling the heavy truck volumes would not significantly impact air quality.